-When I was growing up we often ate cabbage rolls at my home.
-Dad used to make them and when he didn’t, he bought them.
-It is a very classic dish and I think every European country has their own version.
+When I was growing up, we often ate cabbage rolls at my home.
+Dad used to make them, and when he didn’t, he bought them.
+It is a very classic dish, and I think every European country has its own version.

 You can of course make your own filling.
 Make them vegan with some alternative filling.
 These have a mix of pork and beef.
 So not so vegan 😉